Abdulkareemoj/Abdulkareemoj/README.md

 ## About Me :
 Hi :v:, I'm Abdulkareem,
-:point_right: A JavaScript/Typescript, Elixr _Noob_ with intrests in Network and DevOps/Cloud Engineering
+:point_right: A _Noob_ Web Developer with generaal intrests in Network, DevOps/Cloud Engineering, Game Dev And Operating systems.
+I mostly work on Web Stuff right now, both `Front and Back` -end with mainly JavaScript/Typescript, Elixr as languages.
- Currently learning and working with ReactJs, NextJs, Node.Js and Svelte
+Currently building, learning and working with ReactJs, NextJs, Node.Js and Svelte.
+Hopefully will get to work on other intrests with more languages and tools.

  What im doing Right Now:
- - Working on a URL Shortener Full-stack Web App
   - Building another version of my portfolio and maybe blog website
   - Building a 'what i use' page with Astro

 I'm open to remote internship opportunities and work currently